ilikescience/ilikescience.github.io/_drafts/2019-02-10-compounding-design.markdown

 {% include image.html src="/images/compounding-1.png" caption="Extreme programming planning/feedback loops, from Hugh Dubberly's 'How Do You Design?'"%}

-[Design principles](/writing/principles) are compounding design.
-Compounding design creates positive feedback loops, improving design that comes after it.
-Compounding design benefits both the designer and the audience.
+[Design principles](/writing/principles){:target="_blank"} are compounding design.
+Design principles create positive feedback loops, improving design that comes after them.
+They benefit both the designer (providing constraints to speed up decision-making) and the audience (providing consistency).

-Design systems are an example of compounding design.
+Design systems are another example of compounding design.
 They help designers, engineers, and end users by creating a consistent foundation for rapid iteration and improvement.
-Well-built and -maintained design systems can influence a product for years, even influencing similar products.
-[Material Design](https://material.io/), love it or hate it, is a great instance of compounding design.
+Well built and carefully maintained design systems can influence a product for years.
+[Material Design](https://material.io/){:target="_blank"}, love it or hate it, is a great instance of compounding design.

 ## What is expiring design?

-Expiring design is immediately useful, but quickly becomes useless.
-It captures the state of a problem at a moment in time.
+Expiring design is immediately useful, but quickly loses value.
+It captures the state of a problem at a precise moment in time.
 Expiring design, unlike expiring knowledge, is very detailed.
 It is single-use.

 You can recognize expiring design by its filename.
 'Layout2_revision3_final' is an expiring design.

+{% include image.html src="/images/compounding-2.png" caption="Redlines, by <a href='https://www.behance.net/gallery/53174717/UX-Redline-website-compenents' target='_blank' rel='noopener'>Jazzmenn M</a>"%}

+Redline mockups are an example of expiring design.
+Redlines are used to communicate specifications to a developer.
+They pack a lot of information into a single piece of design, but they are time and labor intensive.
+A redline mockup expires every time a change is made.

+## The expiring ↔ compounding spectrum

+Expiring and compounding design aren't yin and yang.
+All design falls somewhere on the spectrum.
+Most design is in the middle.

+{% include image.html src="/images/compounding-3.jpg" caption="All of design falls somewhere in this spectrum"%}

+Just because a design is compounding instead of expiring doesn't mean it's fundamentally better or more useful.
+Sometimes it is best to design something you know will be quickly out-of-date.

+{% include image.html src="/images/compounding-4.jpg" caption="The value of design changes over time depending on whether it is expiring or compounding"%}

+I'll give you and example: redline mockups are expiring design, since they lose their value over time.
+A tool like [Zeplin](https://zeplin.io/){:target="_blank"}, on the other hand, enables compounding design.
+Zeplin empowers engineers to get the information they need without a designer creating redline mockups.
+Zeplin syncs design files automatically, and is always up-to-date.

+If you only need to tell a developer the size of one button on one screen, and if the developer is working on the button right now, an redline mockup is the right choice.

+If you are planning an upcoming project and know you'll need a tight communication loop between designers and developers around visual specifications, Zeplin is a better fit.

+## Know thyself

+The key takeaway: all design is somewhere on the expiring ↔ compounding spectrum.
+[There are advantages to both](https://www.youtube.com/watch?v=nRSYU4YSISA){:target="_blank"}.
+When making decisions, it's only important to know what kind of design fits your needs.
+Avoid choosing an expiring design when a compounding one is a better fit, and vice versa.